openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-hostpath/hostpath-installation.md

 :::note
 **Rancher RKE cluster**
-If you are using the Rancher RKE cluster, you must configure kubelet service with `extra_binds` for `BasePath`.
+If you are using the Rancher RKE cluster, you must configure the kubelet service with `extra_binds` for `BasePath`.
 If your `BasePath` is the default directory `/var/openebs/local`, then extra_binds section should have the following details:
 ```
 services:
   kubelet: